Spring Training

 Reliever Colin Selby has right shoulder inflammation and will start the season on the injured list, Elias said.

-Blaze Alexander, who was acquired the day before Holliday suffered his injury, should get more playing time, and Elias didn’t rule out the possibility of acquiring additional utility infielders.
+Blaze Alexander, who was acquired the day before Holliday broke his right hand, should get more playing time, and Elias didn’t rule out the possibility of acquiring additional utility infielders.

 CONTINUE READING BELOW

-Félix Bautista, who was in the clubhouse on Wednesday morning could be a late-season possibility.
-Bautista underwent labrum and rotator cuff surgery last August.
+Closer Félix Bautista, who was in the clubhouse on Wednesday morning, could be a late-season possibility.
+Bautista had labrum and rotator cuff surgery last August.

 Call for questions: I answer Orioles questions most weekdays.
 Please send yours to: Rich@BaltimoreBaseball.com.